mhartl/rails_tutorial_sublime_text/README.md

     $ cp -r rails_tutorial_sublime_text/* \
             ~/Library/Application\ Support/Sublime\ Text\ 2/Packages/User/

-Setup on Linux should be similar, but with a different target directory for `cp`.
+Setup on Linux is similar, but with a different target directory for `cp`:

+    $ cp -r rails_tutorial_sublime_text/* \
+            ~/.config/sublime-text-2/Packages/User/

 On Windows, the target directory is as follows: